Spinal cord stimulators – Prescribed List post-listing review

 We commenced the post-listing review because of concerns about the comparative clinical effectiveness and cost-effectiveness of SCS.

-The Therapeutic Goods Administration (TGA) is reviewing the safety and performance of these devices.
+The Therapeutic Goods Administration (TGA) completed a review on the safety and performance of SAS in 2024.

-The Prescribed List includes spinal cord stimulator devices in Group 04.05.01 Pulse Generators under the Neurostimulation Therapies for Pain subcategory.
+The Prescribed List includes SCS devices in Group 04.05.01 Pulse Generators under the Neurostimulation Therapies for Pain Management subcategory.
 This subcategory includes:

 • spinal cord stimulators